cnbuff410/codegen/README.md

 >
 >"test.py"

-- If the name of template is provided(signal word), Suffix of generated file is the last part of the template filename separated by dash.
+- If you want to generate a spcific file, like a yaml file for go appengine, provide the name of template, the generated file will have suffix which is the last part of the template filename separated by dash.
 For example:

->"xxx-go.tpl"
+>"codegen -g test-go.tpl"
 >
 >will be generated as
 >
->"xxx.go"
+>"test.go"

 ### Setup

 To test it out, use

 go get -u github.com/cnbuff410/codegen (-u flag for "update")

 Then

 codegen -h

 ### TODO

-Enable regex match
+Regex match